-The BSN to Doctor of Nursing Practice (DNP) program is designed to be completed over 3 years.
+Students can choose full-time or part-time courses of study.
+The BSN to Doctor of Nursing Practice (DNP) program is designed to be completed over three years (full-time) or four years (part-time).
 Students enter and progress in learning cohorts.
 The program integrates the MSN curriculum with the DNP curriculum.
 The first year is comprised of DNP courses and the MSN core courses.
 Students start planning the DNP Project during the first year of the program.
-During the second-year students begin the nurse practitioner concentration courses (FNP, AGACNP, and PMHNP).
-During the third year, students complete the nurse practitioner practicum course and complete the DNP Project.
-Students can choose full-time or part-time course of study.
-The Doctoral Project courses require meeting (virtually) with DNP Project Chair, Community Content Expert, and documented clinical hours at the site of DNP project implementation.
+Once the MSN core courses have been completed students begin the nurse practitioner concentration courses (FNP, AGACNP, and PMHNP).
+The Doctoral Project courses require meeting (virtually) with DNP Project Chair, Content Expert, and documented clinical hours at the site of DNP project implementation.

-- AGACNP concentration is 73 credits taken over 7 semesters (online 8 semesters full time, 11 semesters part-time)

-- FNP concentration is 72 credits taken over 7 semesters (online 8 semesters full time, 11 semesters part-time) - PMHNP program is 75 credits taken over 8 semesters full time, 11 semesters part-time online
+- AGACNP concentration is 73 credits taken over 7 semesters (online 8 semesters full time, 11 semesters part-time) - FNP concentration is 72 credits taken over 7 semesters (online 8 semesters full time, 11 semesters part-time) - PMHNP program is 75 credits taken over 8 semesters full time, 11 semesters part-time online